bastianbatory/autoUpdateTwitchCategory/README.md

 ```

 ## Usage
 Once the bot is running, Twitch will automatically change the game category you are playing.
-If you want to add a game that has not been detected, add it to the game configurations in Discord.
+If you want to add a game that has not been detected, add it to registered games on Discord.

+Note: Disable Streamer Mode on Discord to avoid override your Game with Now Streaming state